simonmichael/hledger_site/src/why.md

 **Versatile** - Track money, investments, cryptocurrencies, time, or any commodity using battle-tested [double-entry bookkeeping](accounting.md).
 Scales from personal use to business or institutional accounting.

-**Easy to understand and use** - simple core concepts, multiple UIs with good usability.
+**Easy to understand and use** - Simple core concepts, multiple UIs with good usability.

-**Scripting and automation friendly** - Command line interfaces, CSV and JSON output, plain text data formats.
+**Scripting and automation friendly** - Plain text data formats, command line interfaces, CSV and JSON support.

 **Actively maintained** - New releases quarterly since 2008, extensive documentation, active community.
 [We'll pay you $50](REGRESSIONS.md) if you find or fix a regression bug.